babroval/bike-rent/README.md

 Bike Rent is easiest to use with [Eclipse IDE][eclipse]:
 File -> Import -> Git -> Projects From Git > URI

+To create a database, execute script from file https://github.com/babroval/bike-rent/blob/master/src/main/resources/db_bike_script.sql
+You can do it for example from MySQL Command Line Client: mysql> source C:/db_bike_script.sql

 Contributing
 ------------